JTL24/Calcutta/README.md

-# March Madness Calcutta (deprecated currently getting moved to a React Native App)
+# March Madness Calcutta (currently getting moved to a React Native App)

 This is a creation by me and @pt-07 for a website that will handle all functions of Calcutta (not the city), but the auction and league frequently used for March Madness.